 The existing roadway system within Old Town Goleta has inadequate east-west circulation both North and South of Hollister Avenue and lacks direct access into the southern portions of Old Town Goleta and the Santa Barbara Airport.
 This project will relieve regional congestion, improve traffic circulation in Old Town Goleta, enhance bicycle and pedestrian circulation and improve access within Old Town Goleta and to the airport.

 Funding for this project was a combination of Redevelopment Agency (RDA) (prior to dissolution), Goleta Transportation Improvement Program (GTIP) and State Transportation Improvement Program (STIP) funds.
 Only the STIP and GTIP funds are still available.
 The City received a $2.010 million Active Transportation Program grant from the California Transportation Commission for this project.

 The Project Approval and Environmental Documentation (PA&ED) phase was completed at the end of 2011.
 Final Design, Right of Way and permitting phases began in late 2012 and are currently well under way.
-The construction of the project is anticipated to begin in FY 17/18 and will align with the construction of the Hollister Avenue Bridge replacement project and thereby minimize the disruption to the travelling public.
+Due to a shortfall in Gas Tax receipts, the California Transportation Commission pushed the construction year to 2019.
+The City will attempt to align this project with the construction of the Hollister Avenue Bridge replacement project and thereby minimize the disruption to the travelling public.